-We may not be able to meet together in our building but we can worship from home, either alone or with those who live with us.
+If you cannot join us in our building you can still worship from home.
 Follow the underlined links to access these resources which can be downloaded, printed, and shared with those remaining at home or who are unable to access the Internet.

-These resources are offered to help those who are struggling to find words at this difficult and stressful time, and to enable Christians to worship in solidarity with one another even if it is not possible to gather in church.
+These resources are offered to help those who are struggling to find words at what continues to be a difficult and stressful time, and to enable Christians to worship in solidarity with one another even if it is not possible to gather everyone together in church.

 The Church will continue to share audio of Prayer During the Day and Night Prayer, which many thousands of people listen to on a regular basis.
 Christians can join in these services by downloading the free Time to Pray app from Church House Publishing.

 Study and Reflections

 Why not take the time to learn more about our faith, choose from one or some of the following, depending on what is most helpful to you...